DeanGodfree/netifly-docusaurus/README.md

 This is a starter website built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator, with Netlify CMS enabled.

+### Pre-Req

+Node.js version >= 12.13.0 or above (which can be checked by running node -v).
+You can use nvm for managing multiple Node versions on a single machine installed

+Yarn version >= 1.5 (which can be checked by running yarn --version).
+Yarn is a performant package manager for JavaScript and replaces the npm client.
+It is not strictly necessary but highly encouraged.

 ### Installation

 ```